adrianclo/phenotyper/README.md

 ## procedure to prepare data files ready for processing
 - export .txt data files from Ethovision software as {ANSI} encoded

-- In case you have exported each .txt data file as {unicode}, open each .txt file and overwrite with {UTF-8} encoding
+- in case you exported each .txt data file as {unicode}, open each .txt file separately and overwrite with {UTF-8} encoding

 - optionally: to further compress the memory load, put all .txt data files in a zipped folder